 These Sourdough Soft Pretzels have a classic salted pretzel flavor and chew but with a tangy sourdough twist.
 Made with no yeast, this easy sourdough discard recipe is ready for snacking the same day.

-The first time I had homemade soft pretzels was several years ago during a food science course in college.
-I loved them so much, I started making them at home every few months.
+The first time I tried homemade soft pretzels was several years ago in a food science class in college.
+I loved them so much, I started making them at home.

-I've been wanting soft pretzels lately and realized it's been forever since I made them.
-And since I love baking with sourdough these days, I thought I'd try making a soft pretzel recipe using sourdough starter instead.
+Lately, I’ve been craving pretzels and realized it’s been ages since I last made them.
+Since I’ve been baking with sourdough a lot these days, I thought it’d be fun to try using some in my favorite soft pretzel recipe.

-These soft pretzels are made with sourdough discard and no commercial yeast.
-They're perfectly soft and chewy and have that classic salted pretzel flavor with a hint of sourdough tang.
+These sourdough soft pretzels are made with either active starter or discard - no yeast needed.
+They’re perfectly soft and chewy, with that classic salty pretzel flavor and just a hint of sourdough tang.

 Disclaimer: Some links throughout this post are affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 You can learn more by visiting my Affiliate Disclosure Page.